computational-linguistics-class/computational-linguistics-class.github.io/index.md

 <div class="alert alert-success" markdown="1">
-The deadline for your final report has been extended.
+The deadline for submitting your final report / code has been extended.
 It is now due on the last day of classes, but you can use up to 4 free bonus late days, and turn it in anytime before Monday.
 </div>